 You would ideally want your operating cash flow to be positive and high, because this includes your main revenue stream.

 This typically deals with the inflow and outflow generated from selling assets that you possess.
 The typical cash outflows and inflows over here consist of:

 - Selling and buying of buildings

 - Selling and buying of company vans and vehicles

 - Selling and buying of other fixed assets

 Financing Cash Flow Activities

 The cash flow in this part measures your cash inflow and outflow for all financing options.
-This would include your small business loans and merchant cash advances and the repayment you make for them.
+This would include your small business funding and merchant cash advances and the repayment you make for them.